burrussmp/Locker-App/README.md

 ## Understanding Redux and React-Redux

+Highly recommend this for a brief on Redux: https://redux.js.org/tutorials/essentials/part-1-overview-concepts

 A **reducer** is a pure function that takes the previous state and an action and returns a new state.
 In other words, you can dispatch an action to the reducer and the reducer will manipulate the state and return a new state.
 The state's should be entirely dependent on the previous state and current action.
 Wherever you want the reducers, just make sure to add `import { Provider } from 'react-redux';` to the top of the code.
 This should be in the App.js.

 A **store** is created from a reducer `createStore(reducer)`.
 It is the actual object that holds the data.
 In other words, the action is an object, the reducer reacts to the object and returns a new state, and the store is in charge of maintaining that state.